matbesancon/hugo-site/content/post/2017-12-20-diffeq-julia2.markdown

 ```

 14 calls to the objective function, pretty neat compared to the hundreds of
 BlackBoxOptim.
 We also confirm the optimum of `0.8355891`.
+Not yet sure we could
+use Optim.jl for the second case (boxed multivariate optimization without explicit gradient).

 -----
 <font size="0.7">